California State University, Northridge: 2020-present

 Like many other universities around the U.S. and the world, CSUN was heavily affected by the COVID-19 pandemic.
 The university ceased in-person instruction on March 12, 2020, when the pandemic started to take hold in the United States.
 Two months later, the California State University was the first in the nation to announce that fall instruction would also be almost exclusively online.
 The university saw major revenue losses as a result of the pandemic and announced a budget cut in August 2020, despite receiving the 7th largest amount in the nation from the first wave of Covid relief funds under the CARES Act.
 In total, CSUN received the most federal Covid relief funds ($265 million) out of all universities in California after the three waves of relief funds from the CARES Act, Consolidated Appropriations Act, 2021, and American Rescue Plan Act of 2021.
 In January 2021, CSUN became a vaccination site.
 When the site closed in June of the same year, around 250,000 people had been vaccinated on the campus.

 CSUN received the two largest donations in its history in 2021.
 On June 15, 2021, the university announced it had received a donation of $40 million from MacKenzie Scott and her husband Dan Jewett; the largest gift from a single donor in its history.
 Three months later CSUN announced it had received the second largest donation in its history, $25 million, from Apple.
-The donation, combined with $25 million of state appropriations, would be used for the establishment and construction of a Global Hispanic Serving Institution (HSI) Equity Innovation Hub.
-The hub will allow for collaboration from across the CSU and other hispanic-serving institutions to improve student success, equity, and prepare students from historically disadvantaged backgrounds for STEM careers.
+The donation, combined with $25 million of state appropriations and over $7 million in support from Autodesk, was used for the establishment of a Global Hispanic Serving Institution (HSI) Equity Innovation Hub and construction of the Autodesk Technology Engagement Center (which houses the hub).
+The hub allows for collaboration from across the CSU and other hispanic-serving institutions to improve student success, equity, and prepare students from historically disadvantaged backgrounds for STEM careers.
 Moreover, Apple will provide technology, design support and creative support at the hub as the project matures.
-The public–private partnership was made possible by political support from various state politicians, including Governor Gavin Newsom and Senator Alex Padilla, as well as an initial donation of $1 million from Autodesk.
+The public–private partnership was made possible by political support from various state politicians, including Governor Gavin Newsom and Senator Alex Padilla, as well as an initial donation of $1 million from Autodesk for a feasibility study.

+During this time period the university also completed construction of Maple Hall, which was financed by $49.9 million of CSU funds.
+The completion of this building cleared the way to renovate neighboring Sierra Hall, pending funding and construction approval.

 Academics

 Admissions

-In the fall of 2018 there were 60,519 applicants, of which 31,102 were admitted for an acceptance rate of 51.4%.
+In the fall of 2018, there were 60,519 applicants, of which 31,102 were admitted for an acceptance rate of 51.4%.
 As of fall 2018, CSUN has the largest enrollment percentage of Latino Americans that are not Mexican American in the Cal State system.
 These are Latino Americans with heritage from Central America, South America and the Caribbean.
 In addition, CSUN has the third largest enrollment percentage of non-residents in the California State University system.